ManuelSifuentes/BigData/Unit_2/Practices/Practice03/README.md

 Split the data into training and test sets (30% held out for testing).

+As in Decision Tree, the data is separated into 2 parts, the training part in which 70% of the data is assigned and the test part, with the remaining 30%.

 ```r
 val Array(trainingData, testData) = data.randomSplit(Array(0.7, 0.3))
 ```

 Train a RandomForest model.

+The difference between Decision Tree and Random Forest is found here, since RandomForestClassifier is used to generate the model, it is specified that the label column will be called indexedLabel and the features column will be called indexedFeatures and finally the number of trees to use is established, which will be 10.

 ```r
 val rf = new RandomForestClassifier().setLabelCol("indexedLabel").setFeaturesCol("indexedFeatures").setNumTrees(10)